WordPress/gutenberg/docs/block-api.md

 * **Type:** `Array`

 Sometimes a block could have aliases that help users discover it while searching.
 For example, an `image` block could also want to be discovered by `photo`.
 You can do so by providing an array of terms (which can be translated).
-It is only allowed to add as much as three terms per block.

 ```js
 // Make it easier to discover a block with keyword aliases.